lisp-mirror/lqml/examples/clog-demo/readme.md

 You can download an APK (android devices) of this example from DropBox:
 [CLOG demo](https://www.dropbox.com/s/h5wy57niq4g12ec/CLOG-demo.apk?dl=0).

-**Please note**: startup time on mobile is now greatly improved, by simply skipping time consuming crypto initialization, not needed for a local connection, like in this example.
+**Please note**: startup time on mobile is greatly improved here, by simply skipping time consuming crypto initialization, not needed for a local connection, like in this example.